Linksyyy/crudify-music/README.md

    ```bash
    bun run dev
    ```
-4. Open your browser and navigate to `http://localhost:3000` ( Its will probaly automatically open ).
+4. Open your browser and navigate to `http://localhost:3000` ( It will probaly automatically open ).

 ## Technologies Used

+- Next.js
 - React
 - Tailwind CSS
 - Fuse.js